 Plan view drawing or map showing the Discharger’s facility, flow routing, and sampling and observation station locations;

-Results of annual facility inspection to verify that all elements of the SWPP Plan are accurate and up to date (only required if the Discharger does not route all storm water to the headworks of its wastewater treatment plant); and

-Results of facility report reviews (The Discharger shall regularly review, revise, and update, as necessary, the O&M Manual, the Contingency Plan, the Spill Prevention Plan, and Wastewater Facilities Status Report so that these documents remain useful and relevant to current practices.
+Results of facility report reviews.
+The Discharger shall regularly review, revise, and update, as necessary, the Operation and Maintenance Manual, Contingency Plan, Spill Prevention Plan, and Wastewater Facilities Status Report so these documents remain useful and relevant to current practices.
 At a minimum, reviews shall be conducted annually.
-The Discharger shall include, in each Annual Report, a description or summary of review and evaluation procedures, recommended or planned actions, and an estimated time schedule for implementing these actions.
-The Discharger shall complete changes to these documents to ensure they are up-to-date.).
+The Discharger shall describe or summarize its review and evaluation procedures, recommended or planned actions, and estimated time schedule for implementing these actions.
+The Discharger shall complete changes to these documents to ensure that they remain up-to-date.

-g.
-Report submittal

-The Discharger shall submit SMRs to:

-California Regional Water Quality Control Board

-San Francisco Bay Region

-1515 Clay Street, Suite 1400

-Oakland, CA 94612

-Attn: NPDES Wastewater Division

-h.
-Reporting data in electronic format

-The Discharger has the option to submit all monitoring results in an electronic reporting format approved by the Executive Officer.
-If the Discharger chooses to submit SMRs electronically, the following shall apply:

-1) Reporting Method: The Discharger shall submit SMRs electronically via a process approved by the Executive Officer (see, for example, the letter dated December 17, 1999, “Official Implementation of Electronic Reporting System [ERS]” and the progress report letter dated December 17, 2000).

-2) Monthly or Quarterly Reporting Requirements: For each reporting period (monthly or quarterly as specified in the MRP), the Discharger shall submit an electronic SMR to the Regional Water Board in accordance with the provisions of Section V.C.1.a-e, except for requirements under Section V.C.1.c(1) where ERS does not have fields for dischargers to input certain information (e.g., sample time).
-However, until U.S. EPA approves the electronic signature or other signature technologies, Dischargers that use ERS shall submit a hard copy of the original transmittal letter, an ERS printout of the data sheet, and a violation report (a receipt of the electronic transmittal shall be retained by the Discharger).
-This electronic SMR submittal suffices for the signed tabulations specified under Section V.C.1.c(1).

-3) Annual Reporting Requirements: Dischargers who have submitted data using the ERS for at least one calendar year are exempt from submitting the portion of the annual report required under Section V.C.1.f(1) and (3).

 Compliance Schedules – Not supplemented

-Twenty-Four Hour Reporting – This section supplements V.E of Standard Provision (Attachment D)
+Twenty-Four Hour Reporting – Supplement to Attachment D, Provision V.E

-1. Spill of Oil or Other Hazardous Material Reports
+1. Oil or Other Hazardous Material Spills

-a.
-Within 24 hours of becoming aware of a spill of oil or other hazardous material that is not contained onsite and completely cleaned up, the Discharger shall report by telephone to the Regional Water Board at (510) 622-2369.
+Within 24 hours of becoming aware of a spill of oil or other hazardous material not contained onsite and completely cleaned up, the Discharger shall report as follows:

+i.
+If the spill exceeds reportable quantities for hazardous materials listed in 40 C.F.R. part 302.
+The Discharger shall call the State Office of Emergency Services (800-852-7550).

+ii.
+Otherwise, the Discharger shall call the Regional Water Board (510-622-2369).

 b.
-The Discharger shall also report such spills to the State Office of Emergency Services [telephone (800) 852-7550] only when the spills are in accordance with applicable reporting quantities for hazardous materials.

-c.
-The Discharger shall submit a written report to the Regional Water Board within five working days following telephone notification unless directed otherwise by Regional Water Board staff.
+The Discharger shall submit a written report to the Regional Water Board within five working days following the telephone notification unless directed otherwise by Regional Water Board staff.
 A report submitted electronically is acceptable.
 The written report shall include the following:

-1) Date and time of spill, and duration if known;
+Date and time of spill, and duration if known;